-The chill is on … well, not quite, but it’s coming … and you’ll need to make preparations now so you can continue to enjoy your outdoor living space through the fall and (maybe snow of) winter.
+The chill is on!
+Well, not quite, but it’s coming… and you’ll need to make preparations now so you can continue to enjoy your outdoor living space through the fall and winter.

 Below are some of our favorite ways at Trex® Outdoor Furniture™ to create a toasty atmosphere throughout the cold weather seasons.

 Light a Traditional Fireplace or Fire Pit

 We love the look of a traditional outdoor fireplace with a pair of Trex® Outdoor Furniture™ Yacht Club Rocking Chairs placed in front of it.
 Or a fire pit surrounded by an Adirondack Cape Cod Conversation Set.
 (Check out our firepit how-to post here.)

 While there isn’t always space for a fireplace or fire pit, there are plenty of additional heating options that allow you to continue hosting outdoor football gatherings or holiday dinners.

 To warm up open outdoor areas like an uncovered porch, patio, or deck, select a traditional propane outdoor heater.
 The portable heaters often come with wheels, so you can move them around where needed, and most propane heating selections also have a natural gas option.

 We love the AZ Patio Heater, a full-size heater, which gives off 10 to 12 feet of warmth for an average of eight to 10 hours.

 For smaller areas, AZ Outdoor also offers Tabletop Patio Heater selections.
 This stainless steel version is perfect for a side or end table and uses propane or butane to give off heat.